-The purpose of the Outsourcing Policy is to establish the requirements for identifying, justifying, and implementing any outsourcing agreements thus addressing:
+The purpose of the Third-Party Risk Management Policy (formerly Outsourcing Policy) is to establish the requirements for identifying, justifying, and implementing any agreements thus addressing:

 - the tasks to be performed and the persons responsible. - the obligation of the relevant organisational units to inform the risk management, internal audit, compliance, and other functions of facts relevant for the discharge of their duties. - to determine whether a function or activity is key, critical, or important. - the procedure to select a service provider of suitable quality and assess its performance and results. - the procedure to ensure the written agreement with the service provider includes the necessary details. - the procedure to establish business contingency plans, including exit strategies for outsourced key, critical or important functions or activities.